MicroStrategy/rest-api-docs/docs/getting-started/authentication.md

 The REST API provides authentication endpoints to initiate a session with the Intelligence Server.
 It supports multiple authentication modes such as Standard, LDAP, SAML, and so on.

-The diagram below shows the workflow when the MicroStrategy REST API is used to authenticate a user.
+The diagram below shows the workflow when the Strategy REST API is used to authenticate a user.

 ![REST_Login_Workflow](../images/REST_Login_Workflow.png)